 See also: 10 Amazing Things to do in Vicenza, Italy – The Ultimate Guide to the City of Palladio

-- Budget Accommodation Tip: Ostello di Vicenza
+Budget: Ostello di Vicenza

-- Luxury Accommodation Tip: Palazzo Valmarana Braga
+Luxury: Palazzo Valmarana Braga (pictured)

 Day 4: Bassano del Grappa

-For instance, there are several interesting museums.
-We especially liked the ones about the local printmaking history and the distilling of the famous Grappa Liquor.
-If you’ve got your own set of wheels, you can drive up the impressive Monte Grappa, lording over the town to check out its eerie Monument to the fallen soldiers of WW I.
+If you’ve got your own set of wheels, you can drive up the impressive Monte Grappa, which lords over the town, to check out its eerie Monument to the fallen soldiers of WW I and to enjoy the fantastic views of Bassano and its surroundings.

 See also: 10 Fantastic Things to Do in Pretty Bassano del Grappa, Italy

-- Budget Accommodation Tip: Ostello Bassano del Grappa
+Budget: Ostello Bassano del Grappa (pictured)

 Day 5: The Prosecco Hills